Professor at ENS de Lyon

 2023: ERC Consolidator grant 2022 laureate, for the PLEIOTROPY project

 A trained biologist, Marie Sémon defended a thesis at Université Claude Bernard Lyon 1 – Relations between the organization of the genome and the expression of genes in mammals – under the supervision of Laurent Duret.
-She was recruited to work at ENS de Lyon in 2007, her research themes, studying molecular evolution, focused on the organization of animal genomes and their reorganization after duplication.
+She was recruited at ENS de Lyon in 2007, joining the Laboratory of Biology and Modelling of Cell (LBMC), where she co-leads the Comparative and Integrative Genomics of Organ Development (CIGOGNE) team with Sophie Pantalacci (CNRS reearcher).
+Her research themes, studying molecular evolution, focused on the organization of animal genomes and their reorganization after duplication.

-In addition to her research, Marie Sémon is really involved in the current dynamics of the Department of biology (Head of the student wellness program, teaching and holding positions of responsibility in bioinformatics, genomics, evolution, evo-devo, comparative genomics, internship coordination) as well as organizing community reach initiatives for the general public, aiming at making science accessible to as many people as possible and fighting against gender bias from the earliest age (e.g. the event "Stepping into a researcher’s shoes").
+Professor of universities, Marie Sémon is really involved in the dynamics of the Department of biology, which she has taken on as director, as well as organizing community reach initiatives for the general public, aiming at making science accessible to as many people as possible and fighting against gender bias from the earliest age (e.g. the event "Stepping into a researcher’s shoes").

 Awards and honours

 Junior member of the IUF in 2018